 Given the challenges we are all facing, it is natural for us to feel stressed, worried or anxious at times.
 And, when we feel under threat or overwhelmed our bodies become more aroused, preparing us to fight or flee.
 Our breathing changes, becoming short and shallow and we might notice that we are sighing, yawning or gasping more than usual.
 Over-breathing in this way is part of the fight or flight response.
 It is helpful if we really do need to flee from a threat, but when we are trying to work or deal with our kids it can cause us problems.
 Here we provide a technique that is guarnteed to help you to calm your breathing, so read on to find out how to just breathe in these situations.

-Learning to calm your breathing, by adopting a soothing breathing rhythm will help.
-This involves taking a shorter in-breath than out-breath in a regular rhythm.
+By adopting a soothing breathing rhythm you will learn to take a shorter in-breath than out-breath and to breathe in a regular rhythm.

 Known as slow rhythmic breathing, the aim of this technique is to slow the breathing down, burn off the excess oxygen that we have inhaled during over-breathing and expel the associated carbon dioxide that has built up in the bloodstream.
 This helps to reduce sympathetic nervous system arousal and will help you feel calm, safe and relaxed.